 Very often, initial database design does not fit the current criteria and requirements anymore.
 It is therefore necessary to periodically align to what our current needs and standards are.
 When working with a large database, any idea of changing the name of one or more SQL objects can be a real challenge.

 The problem is the fact that this change is not propagated to other objects that depend on the renamed object – they become invalid and return an error when used.
-To avoid this, you have to modify all objects that depend on the one that you changed.
+To avoid this, all objects that depend on the object that is changed need to be modified.

 How to find the objects that depend on the renamed object